MicrosoftDocs/ai-builder/ai-builder-docs/create-form-processing-model.md

 By selecting the toggle **Try the new model version (Preview)** you can try our latest preview model version for Fixed template documents and General documents

+##### Benefits of using the Preview Model

+**Enhanced Accuracy**: Expect higher accuracy in data extraction.

+**Confidence Scores for Tables**: For custom models, users gain access to confidence scores for tables, table rows, and individual table cells

+**Latest OCR Enhancements**: The preview model includes the latest Optical Character Recognition (OCR) updates, now in version 4.0.
+This update resolves many common OCR issues, especially when handling complex text formats like barcodes, QR codes, and watermarks.

 :::image type="content" source="media/create-form-processing-model/try_preview_toggle_yes.png" alt-text="Screenshot of the tile try preview toggle to yes.":::

 [!INCLUDE [cc_beta-prerelease-disclaimer](./includes/cc-beta-prerelease-disclaimer.md)]